helenamin/Belly-Button-Biodiversity/README.md

 By choosing a new sample from dropdown list, the demographic information section and all of the plots get updated.

-This is how the dashboard looklike:
+And finally this is how the dashboard looks like:

 ![Dashboard](Images/dashboard.PNG)